symfony/symfony-docs/form/disabling_validation.rst

 fields were submitted.

-The submission of extra form fields can be controlled with the `allow_extra_fields config option`_ and the maximum upload file size should be handled via your PHP and web server configuration.
+The submission of extra form fields can be controlled with the :ref:`allow_extra_fields config option <form-option-allow-extra-fields>` and the maximum upload file size should be handled via your PHP and web server configuration.

-.. _`allow_extra_fields config option`: https://symfony.com/doc/current/reference/forms/types/form.html#allow-extra-fields